sammyrast/near_earth_space_objects/README.md

 A: $ docker-compose exec app python -m pytest .

 Q: How Do I know if the application is working at all or How do I check endpoints and validations?
 A: By accessing the endpoints on OpenAPI generated pages on localhost.
+Besides there's a health check command on docker-compose..

 ### My Solution
 1. Register on nasa site
-2. Find out which data they are talking about think how to extract it.
+2. Find out which data we are dealing with and think how to extract it.
-3. Create a FastAPI application with just one file
+3. Create a FastAPI application with just one file.
-4. docker-compose and dockerfile . docker-compose should have 2 services -> redis and the fastapi framework itself.
+4. docker-compose and dockerfile . docker-compose should have 2 services -> redis and the fastapi framework itself( atlast I used lru_cache for simplicty)
 5. Create requirements.txt
 6. Create a seperate module which will connect to nasa api and extract the data.
 7. Create a seperate modules namely models to represent the data type with PyDantic.